DETAILED ACTION

 Regarding claim 14, Yoshida further discloses:

-Wherein the element portion (4) is formed of a narrow portion (See Figure Below) (See Fig.2: in relation to 10 and 6, 4 is formed of a narrow portion) formed in an elongated metal plate (Fig.2 and [0032]: 2, which includes 4, 6, 8, and 10, is formed from an elongated copper/copper alloy metal plate), and the electrode portions (10 and 12) include a first electrode portion (See Figure Below) formed on a first side (See Figure Below) of the metal plate bounded by the narrow portion and a second electrode portion (See Figure Below) formed on a second side (See Figure Below) of the metal plate bounded by the narrow portion.
+Wherein the element portion (4) is formed of a narrow portion (See Figure Below) (See Fig.2: in relation to 10 and 6, 4 is formed of a narrow portion) formed in an elongated metal plate (Fig.2 and [0032]: 2, which includes 4, 6, 8, and 10, is formed from an elongated copper/copper alloy metal plate), and the pair of electrode portions (10 and 12) includes a first electrode portion (See Figure Below) formed on a first side (See Figure Below) of the elongated metal plate bounded by the narrow portion and a second electrode portion (See Figure Below) formed on a second side (See Figure Below) of the elongated metal plate bounded by the narrow portion.

 PNG